'LAND OF ICE' SOUTH ICELAND WINTER PHOTO WORKSHOP - GROUP 1 JAN 2-9, GROUP 2 JAN 16-23, 2014

 Silence after a snow storm in Reynisdrangar, near Vík

-Day 3, JAN 18th Vík Area, Monster Truck Ride
+Day 3 (Group 1 JAN 4th, Group 2 JAN 18th) Vík Area, Monster Truck Ride

 Straight after breakfast we'll hop on a monster truck (also known as a super-jeep) and start a 6-hour extreme journey on terrain impassable otherwise.
 We'll visit Mýrdalsjökull glacier and its black ice, possibly exploring hidden ice caves and waterfalls.
 When we return, a beautiful, filling dinner will be waiting at the hotel.
 By night, there is a chance of shooting the aurora borealis.